 Examinees must be informed of the examination date at least two weeks before the examination.

 - All students participating in attendance examinations at the University of Cologne are urgently requested to inform the university immediately if they test positive for the coronavirus within two weeks after participating in such an examination.
 They are obliged to provide this information both to the Examination Office responsible for their exam as well as the information office of the university’s Crisis Management Team (info-praeventionverw.uni-koeln.de).

 - In consultation with the Faculties, the Rectorate has adopted regulations on the legal status of students and the legal aspects of examinations.
 These are based on the Corona Epidemic University Ordinance of the Ministry of Science and Culture of North Rhine-Westphalia, which allows universities to establish rules that deviate from their regular examination regulations.
 The regulations can be found in the Amtlichen Mitteilungen (Official Notices of the University), here (PDF, German only), here(PDF), here (PDF), here (PDF) and here (PDF).

-- The above-mentioned regulations concerning the legal aspects of examinations stipulate, among others, that examinations taken and failed between 1.4.2020 and 30.09.2020 are considered not to have been taken.
+- The above-mentioned regulations concerning the legal aspects of examinations stipulate, among others, that examinations taken and failed between 1.4.2020 and 31.12.2021 are considered not to have been taken.
 This does not apply to examinations failed due to an attempt at cheating.
 Also excluded are final theses including focus seminars in the first examination in accordance with the Legal Training Act of North Rhine-Westphalia (DRiG/JAG NRW) as well as the equivalency examinations within the framework of the model study programme in human medicine.
 The resolution regarding this decision will be published promptly in the University’s Amtliche Mitteilungen.

 Theses (Bachelor’s and Master’s)